-5.4 Internalization
+5.3 Internalization

-Another way to get syntactic semantics is by "internalization".
-External semantic relations between the elements of two domains (a "syntactic" domain described syntactically and a "semantic" domain also described syntactically (or, if you prefer, "ontologically") can be turned into internal syntactic relations ("syntactic semantics") by internalizing the semantic domain into the syntactic domain.
+As noted in §5.2.2, external semantic relations between the elements of two domains (a "syntactic" domain described syntactically and a "semantic" domain described ontologically (i.e., syntactically!) can be turned into internal syntactic relations ("syntactic semantics") by internalizing the semantic domain into the syntactic domain.
 After all, if you take the union of the syntactic and semantic domains, then all formerly external semantic relations are now internal syntactic ones.

-And one way that this happens for us cognitive (and arguably computational) agents is by sensory perception, which is a form of input encoding.
+One way that this happens for us cognitive (and arguably computational) agents is by sensory perception, which is a form of input encoding.
 For animal brains, perception interprets signals from the external world into a biological neural network.
-For a computer that accepts input from the external world, the interpretation of external or user input as its internal switch settings (or inscriptions on a Turing-machine tape) constitutes a form of perception.
+For a computer that accepts input from the external world, the interpretation of external or user input as internal switch settings (or inscriptions on a Turing-machine tape) constitutes a form of perception.
 Both are forms of what I am calling "internalization".
-As a result, the interpretation becomes part of the computer's or the brain's intra-system, syntactic/indigenous semantics.
-(See, e.g., [Rapaport, 2012] for further discussion and refereces.)

-My colleague Stuart C. Shapiro advocates internalization in the following form:51
+As a result, the interpretation becomes part of the computer's or the brain's intra-system, syntactic/indigenous semantics [Rapaport, 2012].
+My colleague Stuart C. Shapiro advocates internalization in the following form:42